adrienbrunet/adrienbrunet.github.io/_posts/2016-09-15-hide-all-the-things.markdown

 <p align="center"><img src="/assets/images/hide-all-the-things.jpg" alt="Hide all the things"></p>

 I recently discovered the chrome extension called "Stylish".
-It allows you to add an extra layer of css on top of the css website.
-The css being what controls the style of your page.
+It allows you to add an extra layer of css on top of the css website. *CSS* being what controls the style of your page.
 It means you can tampered any website style.
-You always dreamed of a pink facebook bar?
+Have you always dreamed of a pink facebook bar?

 First of all...
 Install Stylish:
-  [Their official website](https://userstyles.org/) (really sorry, it's quite ugly)
+  [Their official website](https://userstyles.org/) (their website design could benefit from some extra css layers...)

-So far, it's easy, right?
+Install is EZ PZ.
 You shoud have it installed by now.

 You can now tweak any websites to your will with it.
 Let try with an example!